 Ray Bussolari was born in Brockton, MA.
 He received his BA in Communications and Film from Stonehill College in North Easton, MA.
 He is the sole proprietor of Ray Bussolari Photography, specializing in editorial and commercial work; however, his first love is classic black and white film portraiture.
 Ray’s experiences teaching photography and art, and working as a docent at the San Francisco Museum of Modern Art, have inspired him to pursue a career within a museum institution.
 He is currently working towards a Masters degree in Museum Studies at USF.
 Ray’s interests include mobile museums and the creation of the first punk rock museum.

-2016 update: Ray is curator of the Foster Youth Museum, a project of the California Youth Connection.
-Following the successful debut of the Lost Childhoods Exhibition, Ray is currently working on more exhibitions that gives voice to homeless youth at venues including Grace Cathedral.
+2017 update: Ray is curator of the Foster Youth Museum, a project of the California Youth Connection.
+Following the successful debut of the Lost Childhoods Exhibition, Ray is currently working on more exhibitions that gives voice to homeless youth at venues including Grace Cathedral and Museum of Art and History in Santa Cruz.
 You can learn more about Ray’s work by clicking here.

 Janet Carmona was born in Bellflower, California and grew up in Los Angeles County’s city of Baldwin Park.
 She currently works at the San Francisco Public Library as well as the library at USF.
 She earned an AA in Fine Arts & Humanities from Mount San Antonio Community College and then transferred to San Francisco State University, where she excelled, making the Dean’s List and receiving a BA in history with an emphasis in the Middle East and minor in Religious Studies.
 In 2013, she was selected to join the inaugural Museum Studies graduate program at USF.
 Working in both public and academic libraries for almost a decade, she is eager to transition into the museum field, where she hopes to highlight issues of immigration in the US, particularly the Mexican experience.